Machine Vision: The Future of Player Tracking Systems with Hudl

 While wearables can provide supplementary data, such as inertial and heart rate data, there are several advantages to optical tracking technology.
 It’s non-invasive, more reliable in stadium environments and can provide contextual data on both teams — a critical aspect when judging performance in a competitive environment.

-Dr. Paul Neilson, Hudl’s director of market development, explained how the newly-released Hudl Pro Suite was developed.
+Dr. Paul Neilson, Hudl’s former director of market development, explained how the Hudl Pro Suite was developed.

 “It all started with us installing cameras for the tactical feeds within stadiums,” said Neilson.
 “Then we thought, now we have these cameras in stadiums, can we create a player tracking system which can integrate with our existing software solutions?”